 The Payment Methods screen is where you set up the methods of taking payments that you will allow customers to use when purchasing from your web stores.
-You can set up a payment gateway for credit card transactions you support, set up payment processing using PayPal, and also set up manual payment methods.
+You can set up a payment gateway for credit card transactions you support, set up alternative payment processing such as PayPal, and also set up manual payment methods.

 Setting up a Payment Gateway will enable customers to pay for orders by credit card in your web stores and will allow you to process credit card payments in Business Hub.
 PayPal can be configured to have the customer checkout through the PayPal site or you can configure PayPal payments to be accepted directly on your website.
 Manual methods of taking payments you can set up include in-person payments, bank transfers, and check.